RainingChain/Z64LuaHooks/README.md

 Z64 Lua Hooks
 ==============

-This project provides an environment to create hooks and mods for Ocarina of Time 1.0.
+This project provides an environment to create hooks and mods for Ocarina of Time 1.0 and Majora's Mask US.

-All you need is a Ocarina of Time 1.0 ROM and the [Bizhawk emulator](http://tasvideos.org/BizHawk.html).
+All you need is the [Bizhawk emulator](http://tasvideos.org/BizHawk.html) and the ROM.

 No setup is required.
 It works right out of the box.